Training Bursary FAQs

 On this page you’ll find answers to the most common questions, ranging from eligibility, assessment, support and more…

-- One for your diary – We also will be holding a Live Zoom Q&A Session on Tuesday 20 January 2026 between 4.00pm and 5.30pm.
+• One for your diary – We will be hosting a Live Zoom Q&A Session on Tuesday 7 April between 6pm – 7:30pm.
 This session will provide an overview of all of our funding opportunities in 2026.
 To attend, please register in advance here.

 What are the Heritage Crafts training bursaries?